ciscocandidate/400-101/SPOTO-213q-optimized.md

 Which two statements about VRF lite  are  true?
 (Choose two)

-A. An isolated VRF routing table is created for each VR F.
+A. An isolated VRF routing table is created for each VRF.

 B. A single customer VRF can support overlapping IP addresses